 The course provider reserves the right to cancel any scheduled course.
 If SVAR cancels a course, you will be notified via email, fax or phone and given a full refund.
 We are not responsible for any expenses incurred by the registrant due to cancellation.
 Cancellations will be accepted up to 1 day (24 hours) prior to the event.
-During the business day of the start of the course a transfer may be made to a future course date for a fee of $10.00.
+During the business day of the start of the course a transfer may be made to future course date for a fee of $10, which may be used toward another class.
 Future transfers are at the discretion of SVAR.
 Once a student has transferred no refund is allowed.
 No-shows will be charged the full registration amount.

 In the event of Inclement Weather SVAR staff will contact you with information pertaining to a rescheduled date for your class.

 Whereas members do pay dues, those funds only go toward offsetting the high cost of offering our quality courses.
 Educational offerings, instructor fees, society memberships and staff services are all variables in offering these programs.

 Only hand-held, silent, solar-powered, or battery operated calculators are permitted in the classroom.
 Recording devices are not permitted.
 Laptops, PDAs, or handheld computers are permitted; however, if their use disrupts other students you may be asked to discontinue use or move to another seat in the classroom.
 Cell phones / Pagers: Must be switched to the silent or vibrate mode while in the classroom.
 If you feel you must take a call while attending a class, discreetly leave the classroom and limit the duration of your call.
 Excessive time away from the classroom while the class is in session may result in your not receiving credit for attending.